lambert/MAL/docs/rigs/Up and over rig.md

   * 8 mm round bead

-  * Rolling swivel
+  * attach Rolling swivel to the other end

 ## Snood

-  * 30 lbs transparent monofilament
+  * attach 30 lbs transparent monofilament to the rolling swivel, cut length as required

-  * sliding Aberdeen size 1/0 hook
+  * sliding on an Aberdeen size 1/0 hook

-  * Aberdeen size 1/0 hook
+  * attach an Aberdeen size 1/0 hook to the snood end